Jwayland/finhub/README.md

 # finhub
-R Package for finaicial analysis
+R Package for financial analysis

 To install `finhub`, use the following command:
 `devtools::install_github("jwayland/finhub")`